eh3rrera/project-reactor-course/docs/09-testing-with-stepverifier/using-custom-publishers-with-testpublisher.md

 As you can see, there are two types of publishers, *hot* and *cold*.
 For this reason, there are three types of `TestPublisher` instances you can create:
 - Hot
 - Cold
-- Noncompliant (according to the [Reactive Streams specification](https://www.reactive-streams.org/))
+- Non-compliant (according to the [Reactive Streams specification](https://www.reactive-streams.org/))

 Until now, we've been working with *cold* publishers:
 - Nothing happens until there's a subscriber